ARoshdy123/shoes_store/README.md

 - Onboarding flow that leads users into authentication.
 - Email/password login and sign-up with form validation.
-- Optional "Remember me" support backed by local storage.
+- Remember-me support backed by local storage.
 - Biometric login using `local_auth` after credentials have been saved.
 - Home dashboard with doctor specializations, doctor recommendations, and promotional banners.
 - Doctor exploration with debounced search and specialization-based filtering.